brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 the search box in the top right corner of almost every application window.
 You can see it in Finder, Spotlight, the Mail program, System Preferences, iCal, iTunes and tons of other programs.
-In each case, the program indexes its contents (the song names in iTunes, your email in Mail, etc) and as you type something into the search box, it instantly filters the results to just items that contain the search terms.
-It makes launching a program, finding files, finding emails, etc extremely quick and efficient.
-It's available to some extent on Windows with third party apps such as Launchy and Google Desktop, but system wide integration in OS X is incredibly nice.
+In each case, the program indexes its contents (the song names in iTunes, your email in Mail, etc.) and as you type something into the search box, it instantly filters the results to just items that contain the search terms.
+It makes launching a program, finding files, finding emails, etc. extremely quick and efficient.
+It's available to some extent on Windows with third party apps such as Launchy and Google Desktop, but system-wide integration in OS X is incredibly nice.

 OS X comes preloaded with a ton of software.
 Given that Microsoft was sued for including Internet Explorer with Windows, I don't know how Apple gets away